dracarys21/RepCRec/README.md

 ## Code structure:

-### Our code is organized into the following modules:
+### The code is organized into the following modules:

 * TransactionManager: It is responsible for keeping a track of all transactions - active and dead (Using Queue<Transaction> waitingQueue, List<Transaction> activeList, activeListRO and deadTransactions).
 Transactions are scheduled on a first-come-first-serve basis.
 Deadlock detection occurs every time a transaction goes into the waitingQueue.